01 of 03

 Coir is commonly sold in compressed blocks.
 These are easy to transport and bulk up quickly and easily, for use.

 To turn your coir brick into a loamy texture, you will need to soak it.
 Place the brick in a large container.
 The brick will increase about 6 times in volume; make sure your container is large enough to hold it.
 This 11 lb.
 (5 kg) brick (about 12.5 x 12.5 8 in. or 32 x 32 x 20 cm) will make approximately 60 liters of coir.Continue to 3 of 3 below.

 To reconstitute the coir block:

 - Add water per the label's instructions.
 This 11 lb.
-(5 kg) brick suggested using 5 quarts of water, but I had to add more, as it soaked up what I started with.
+(5 kg) brick suggested using 5 quarts of water, but you may need to have more.

 When the whole brick has crumbled, the coir is ready to use.
 It will remain loose, even when dry, and will last for years.
 It takes a machine to compact it back into a brick.